 Observers are generally not needed to monitor compliance with regulations, or to collect data needed for management in Alaska's salmon fisheries.
-Alaska's commercial salmon fisheries occur in-river or close to shore and fish that are harvested are sold in Alaskan ports where the weight, number and location of harvest are reported on fish tickets.
-Biological samples of the harvests are typically sampled at the port of landing.
+Alaska's salmon fisheries occur close to shore or in-river and fish that are harvested are sold in Alaskan ports where the weight, number and location of harvest are reported on fish tickets.
+Biological samples are typically taken at the port of landing.
 Additionally, Area Management Biologist and Department of Public Safety personnel often observe the fisheries to ensure compliance with time, area and gear requirements.
-State regulations (5AAC; 39.140, Inspection of Fishing Establishments and Vessels), allow ADFG and Department of Public Safety personnel with unobstructed access to all fishing vessels and processing establishments to inspect catch, gear and compliance with Alaska laws and regulations.
+State regulations (5AAC; 39.140, Inspection of Fishing Establishments and Vessels), allow ADFG and Department of Public Safety personnel unobstructed access to all fishing vessels and processing establishments to inspect catch, gear and compliance with Alaska laws and regulations.

 When special needs arise, the ADFG has placed observers aboard salmon fishing vessels.
-For example there has been a need to verify estimates of immature Chinook salmon caught and released in Southeast troll fishery (Davis et al. 1989) and to verify estimates of Chinook caught in the Southeast purse seine fishery (Rowse and Marshall 1988).
+For example, there has been a need to verify estimates of immature Chinook salmon caught and released in Southeast troll fishery (Gaudet, 1991) and to verify estimates of Chinook caught in the Southeast purse seine fishery (Rowse and Marshall, 1988).